conventional-logs/conventionallogs.org/content/v0.0.1/index.md

    ***warning*** (or ***warn***), ***error***, ***fatal***.
 1. Other values as `severity` can be used, but it is recommended to stick to the suggested one.
 1. The `scope` field represents the issuer of the log entry.
-   This is useful especially in contexts where a log entry may be created from multiple services.
+   This is useful especially in contexts where the same log entry may be created from multiple services.
 1. In complex systems the `scope` could also point to the node/service that caused the log entry.
 1. The `message` is the core information of a log entry, and describes an event that occurred in a system.
 1. The message is written in past tense since logs are event occurred in the past.
 1. When the same event happens multiple times, the `message` must always be the same and other fields must be used as discriminant.
-1. The `timestamp` field determines when a log entry has been created and contains date+time, it is optional to pass timezone information as well.
+1. The `timestamp` field determines when a log entry has been created and contains date+time.
 1. An `error` field could be part of a log entry,
    and it represents an error (or exception) that cause the log entry to be reported.
 1. The conventional log specification encourages adding more custom fields to better describe the log entry.